weka/terraform-aws-weka/README.md

 from the fetch lambda to the scale down lambda.

-### Endpoint
+# Endpoints
-# vpc endpoint proxy
+In case you want to deploy a weka cluster inside a vpc with no internet access, you will need to set the following endpoints:
-In case you want to use endpoints for  `vpv endpoint proxy`, you can set the `vpc_endpoint_proxy_create = true`, default value is `false`
+## vpc endpoint proxy
-VPC endpoint to weka-provided VPC Endpoint services that enable managed proxy to reach home.weka.io, get.weka.io, and AWS EC2/cloudwatch services”.
+We need an endpoint to reach home.weka.io, get.weka.io, and AWS EC2/cloudwatch services.
-<br>you can set:
+<br>To use weka vpc endpoint service, set:
 ```hcl
 vpc_endpoint_proxy_create = true
 ```